Your team name | To review 1 | To review 2 |

 Important dates

-- Proposals for peer review: due Thu, Mar 28 at 11:59pm.
+- Proposal for instructor review: due Thu, Apr 10th at 11:59pm

-- Revised proposals for instructor review: due
+- Project drafts for peer review: due

-- Write-up and presentation: due Sat, May 10th at 9am
+Fri, May 2ndThu, May 1st at 11:59pm - Final product, report, and presentation: due Sat, May 10th at 9am

 The details will be updated as the project date approaches.